 (a) The office may determine that a regulated entity is not in compliance with any matter under the authority of the office.
-If necessary, the office may undertake an investigation into whether the regulated entity is noncompliant with its duties and responsibilities or has otherwise committed violations of any laws, regulations, or guidelines within the authority of the office.

-(b) The office's primary objective is to ensure that regulated entities are reducing wildfire risk and complying with energy infrastructure safety measures as required by law.
+If necessary, the office may undertake an investigation into whether the regulated entity is noncompliant with its duties and responsibilities or has otherwise committed violations of any laws, regulations, or guidelines within the authority of the office. (b) The office's primary objective is to ensure that regulated entities are reducing wildfire risk and complying with energy infrastructure safety measures as required by law.

-On November 30, 2021, I performed a walking inspection of Southern California Edison (SCE) covered conductor installations, 2021 WMP initiative number 7.3.3.3.1, in the cities of Fillmore and Santa Paula, California.
+On November 18, 2021, I performed a walking inspection of Southern California Edison (SCE) covered conductor installations, 2021 WMP initiative number 7.3.3.3.1, along Tapo Canyon Road in the city of Santa Barbara, Santa Rosa Road in the city of Camarillo, and various locations in the city of Simi Valley, California.
+I was accompanied by Energy Safety Environmental Scientist Gary Candelas.
 Detailed findings from this field inspection are laid out in Section II below.